biblequiz/BibleQuiz.com/_pages/history/2024/nationals/index.md

 _(need minimum of 5 quizzers for the 1 on 1 tournament)_ -->

 <a href="{% link _pages/history/2024/nationals/schedule.md %}" class="button is-primary">National Finals Schedule</a>

+### Scholarships

+Over $30,000 in scholarships will be awarded to quizzers at Nationals Finals.
+Hit the link below to view available scholarships.
+Deadline to apply is May 25, 2024.

+<a href="{% link assets/2024/2024-tbq-nationals-scholarships.pdf %}" class="button is-primary">View Scholarship Information</a>

+<a href="https://agyouth.formstack.com/forms/scholarship2024" class="button is-primary">Apply for Scholarships</a>

 ### FAQ